Equivalence of Doubly Periodic Tangles: DP tangle equivalence in other diagrammatic settings

-\begin{remark} In the context of DP tangles, a first observation is that any motif, being by definition a link in the thickened torus, can be represented by a virtual link diagram, as in the bottom and left part of Fig.~\ref{virtual1}.
+\begin{remark} In the context of DP tangles, a first observation is that any motif, being by definition a link in the thickened torus, can be represented by a virtual link diagram, as in the bottom and left part of Figure~\ref{virtual1}.
 In \cite{Kawauchi}, particular cases of DP diagrams have been studied, which do not contain closed components.
-Equivalence of the corresponding unit-square flat motifs, called {\it $(m,n)$-knitting patterns}, is considered up to local isotopy preserving the boundary of the square.
-Then, by considering the virtual link diagram associated to any such flat motif, a characterization of equivalence of flat motifs is stated up to equivalence of the corresponding virtual link diagrams. \end{remark}
+Equivalence of the corresponding unit-square flat motif diagrams, called \textit{$(m,n)$-knitting patterns}, is considered up to local isotopy preserving the boundary of the square.
+Then, by considering the virtual link diagram associated to any such flat motif diagram, a characterization of equivalence of flat motif diagrams is stated up to equivalence of the corresponding virtual link diagrams. \end{remark}

-Moreover, by the discussion in the beginning of this section, Theorem~\ref{th:equivalence} applies for virtual (resp. welded) DP tangles, as follows:
+Moreover, by the discussion in the beginning of this section, Theorem~\ref{th:equivalence} adapts for virtual (resp. welded) DP diagrams, as follows: